upsidedownlabs/upsidedownlabs.github.io/software/bioamp/eye-bioamp-arduino-firmware/index.rst

 **Who is this for?**

-Anyone who's using the BioAmp Hardware for the very first time — whether you're a student, hobbyist, educator, or just curious.
+Anyone who's using the BioAmp Hardware for the very first time — whether you're a student, hobbyist, educator or just curious.
 No experience needed!

 👉 To learn about our BioAmp Hardware checkout :ref:`the hardware page <upsidedownlabs_hardware_home>`.